The Brain thing, left, right, wrong which way is up huh?

 Its true we do have only one brain, but it's got various individual parts.
 There is the cerebral cortex that controls rational functions, and is the main part that is made up of two halves.
 These two halves are connected by masses of nerve fibres which allow 'messages' to pass between them.
 Funnily enough these halves are commonly called the right brain and left brain.
 For some reason, our right and left hemispheres control the opposite side of our bodies, so the right side of our brain controls our left side and processes what we see in our left eye while the left side of our brain controls the right side and processes what our right eye sees.

 Surprisinly it has nothing to do with which hand you use as your dominant hand either, being left handed does not make you a predominabtly right brain user nor vice versa..
-And, remember, just like you don't do everything with only the one hand, so your brain doesn't do everything with one side, although there is generally a preference.
+And remember, just like you don't do everything with only the one hand, so your brain doesn't do everything with one side, although there is generally a preference.
 It has been noted however that a significant number of artists are left-handed, and more so than would be suggested by the one-in-ten occurence of left-handedness in the population.
+I myself am left handed and one of my daughters is but both have artistic ability and my right handed grandson is quite artistic too.

 So how does the Right Brain / Left Brain Concept relate to Artists?
-Well when you start a painting, its necessary to be able to visualise the finished artwork in your mind (this is the right brain, working from the whole), then start developing the painting, chosing the elements, matching and mixing colours, placing in the shadows and highlights (this is your right brain working on various things simultaneously, cool aye!), but at the same time be able to look critically at what you've doing (so the left brain comes in and it is being analytical, also a necessary part of the process!).
+Well when you start a painting, its necessary to be able to visualise the finished artwork in your mind (this is the right brain, working things out), then you need to start developing the painting, chosing the elements, matching and mixing your colours, placing in the shadows and highlights etc (this is your right brain working on various things simultaneously, pretty cool aye!), but at the same time you need to be able to look critically at what you've doing (so this is where the left brain comes in to play and it does the analytical bit, also a necessary part of the process!).
+When I was teaching art business studies I found the artists who were most resistant to marketing and learning that side of things also tended to be the most productive with their work but sold the least, finding a happy place with doing both is so necessary unless you are lucky enough to be discovered by someone rich and influential who creates your career for you, sort of like winning the lottery.
+Best to try and learn to do both is my advice.

 Posted: Monday 22 March 2010